JosephJMWalker-MBA/ChessHeat/README.md

 # ChessHeat

 This Next.js application, created with Firebase Studio, is an interactive chessboard editor and influence visualizer.
+It has evolved beyond a standard chess tool into a "Chess Arena" sandbox.

-Drag and drop pieces onto the board to set up any position.
-The application provides a real-time heatmap showing the balance of power on every square.
-It also uses generative AI to provide tactical insights about the current position.
+Freely drag and drop pieces—including multiple kings, walls, and threat markers—onto the board to set up any tactical scenario imaginable.
+The application provides a real-time heatmap showing the balance of power on every square and uses generative AI to provide tactical insights about the current position.
+This tool is perfect for studying complex, non-standard chess scenarios and exploring the principles of piece influence without the constraints of traditional rules.

 ## Getting Started